 Unlike other products by The Ordinary, their Argireline 10% Solution isn’t one that’s discussed all too often.

-Compared to how popular their hyaluronic acid and niacinamide serum are, the Argireline solution is a product I’ve never heard about before until few months ago.
+Compared to how popular their hyaluronic acid and niacinamide serum are, the Argireline solution is a product I’ve never heard about until a few months ago.

-Apparently they’ve been selling it for years but I’ve been completely oblivious to it much like I don’t care for their oils and a few other stuff.
-However, I decided to give it a chance and see what happens as well as put the science behind it to the test.
+Apparently, they’ve been selling it for years but I’ve been completely oblivious to it, much like I don’t care for their oils and a few other stuff.
+However, I decided to give it a chance and see what happens and put the science behind it to the test.

 This is my The Ordinary Argireline Solution 10% review, so let’s jump right in.